 There are few things more important than the air we breathe.
 Air quality is fundamental to our health and surroundings.
 Horizons is responsible for monitoring ambient air quality and working with communities to achieve National Environmental Standards and raise awareness around air quality issues.
 High winds, low population densities, low transport movement and a lack of polluting industries all benefit air quality in our Region.
-However, we need to make sure we effectively manage common localised pressures such as spraying, burn off, odours and smokey fires to reduce any potential health effects caused by fine particles in the air.
-The Resource Management (National Environmental Standards for Air Quality) Regulations was introduced by central government in September 2004.
-The purpose of the regulations is to provide a guaranteed level of protection to people of New Zealand from air pollutants, dioxins and other toxins in the air.
-The regulations prescribe:
+However, we need to make sure we effectively manage common localised pressures such as spraying, burn off, odours and smoky fires to reduce any potential health effects caused by fine particles in the air.
+To ensure our community stays healthy and can breathe easy, Horizons monitors our air quality, reports any breaches, and works with our communities to reduce problems.

 We are required to identify areas, referred to as airsheds, where these national standards and guidelines for air quality are not always met.
-Areas in our region, such as Taihape and Taumarunui, have issues with air quality during the winter months because of a combination of topography, altitude and the use of home fires.
+Areas in our region, such as Taihape and Taumarunui, have issues with air quality during the winter months because of a combination of topography, altitude, climate and the use of home fires.
 As such, they were both gazetted as “airsheds” in 2005 and are now monitored on a continuous basis.
 They are the only airsheds in the region and their data can be found here.
 Other areas, particularly urban, have issues with burning rubbish and garden waste in the backyard, causing smoke and odours for neighbouring properties.
-To ensure our community stays healthy and can breathe easy, we monitor our air quality, report any breaches, and work with our communities to reduce problems.
-More information about this monitoring can be found on our air publications page.

 Guide to wood burning